-This nearly-raw treat is full of berries, rather than sugar and fat!
-A lot of vegan cheesecakes rely on large amounts of nuts and oils to create a rich texture.
-Instead, I use a natural thickener to make this cake smooth and creamy!
+This nearly-raw treat is light, full of berries, and completely fruit-sweetened!
+A lot of plant-based cheesecakes rely on large amounts of nuts and oils to create a rich texture.
+Instead, we use agar, a natural thickener, to make this cheesecake smooth and creamy.
+We enjoy this treat for breakfast as well as dessert.

 - 1 cup rolled oats